imwithsam/topics/topics.md

 - Who can be a developer?
 Answer: everyone!
 Talk about students' backgrounds
 - Gender trends in tech
 - Interviews with alums
+- Student built projects, from M3 or passion projects

 ## Ideas that could be more than one episode